 Opening: This little theatre on the north side of the street between Flower and Figueroa opened prior to 1914.
 In the 1914 city directory L.C.
 Myer is listed as the proprietor.
-It was first operated as the Bear Theatre then became the Rose.
+It was first operated as the Bear Theatre then by 1916 became the Rose.
 It's listed as the Rose in the 1917, 1918 and 1919 city directories.

 By 1928 it was known as the Rex and had a bit of a career running westerns.
 By 1939 it was known as the Lux.
 Robert Rotstan and his wife bought the theatre in 1945.
 Luis Torres was running it in November 1946.
 It then had a brief fling as the Anita in 1947 before going back to the Lux name.

 It was operated in the 50s by Harold Wenzler, who also ran the Granada on Temple St. and the Oaks Theatre in Pasadena.
 The c.1965 photo is from the Los Angeles Public Library collection.

 That's 3rd St. running from left to right on this Baist 1914 Real Estate Survey Map from Historic Map Works.
 The second street in from the left is Figueroa.
 The Lux is there on the north side of the street, the second lot in.
 The Tunnel Theatre is on the south side of the street a block to the east, opposite Cinnabar St.